fyne-io/fyne-io.github.io/_tutorials/preferences-api.md

 ---

-Writing filesystem code is a common task for application developers and, to make that easier, Fyne has an API for storing values on the filesystem in a clean and understandable way while Fyne handles the complex parts for you.
+Storing user configurations and values is a common task for application developers, but implementing it across multiple platforms can be tedious and time-consuming.
+To make it easier, Fyne has an API for storing values on the filesystem in a clean and understandable way while the complex parts are handled for you.

 Lets start with the setup of the API.
 It is part of the [Preferences](https://pkg.go.dev/fyne.io/fyne?tab=doc#Preferences) interface where storage and loading functions exist for values of Bool, Float, Int and String.
 They each consist of three different functions, one for loading, one loading with a fallback value and lastly, one for storing values.
 An example of the three functions and their behaviour can be seen below for the String type:
 ```go